 Do you need to estimate the cost of a tooth extraction?
 Here's everything you need to know.

-Average cost of tooth extraction
+Average tooth extraction cost without insurance

 Simple tooth